 At the end of Buzz Lightyear Astro Blasters, you can email a picture of yourself to your home.

 Tip: If you want to get a higher score, concentrate on the triangles and diamonds.
 They’re worth 5,000-10,000 points.
 If you can get Zurg himself, he’s worth 100,000 points!

 Winnie the Pooh, that huggable, loveable bear, is a toddler favorite.
 Sandwiched near the Splash Mountain entrance and the Hungry Bear Restaurant, it’s a perfect place to hang out while waiting for others to finish their rides.

-Whether your tootsies are tired, or you just want to take a break, hitch a ride on the Disneyland Train.
-An old fashioned Victorian locomotive, it goes completely around the park and stops on Main Street and in New Orleans Square, Mickey’s Toontown (actually closer to the Princess Fanstasy Faire), and Tomorrowland.
+Whether your feet are tired, or you just want to take a break, hitch a ride on the Disneyland Train.
+An old fashioned Victorian locomotive, it goes completely around the park.

 The Enchanted Tiki Room

 There are so many things to do with your toddler in Disneyland.
-What is your favorite?
-Leave me a Comment below!
+What is your favorite ride for toddlers in Disneyland?
+Leave me a comment below!